bensoltoff/personal-site/content/post/2016-09-20-a-modified-draft-pick-selection-order.markdown

 But I wanted to take a computational, brute-force approach.
 This type of problem is ripe for Markov chain Monte Carlo (MCMC) methods, which I've use before in [Riddler solutions](http://www.bensoltoff.com/r/can-you-win-this-hot-new-game-show/).

-The main task is to write a function that calculates the new draft position for a team given their current draft pick and potential assignment into one of \$K\$ groups.
+The main task is to write a function that calculates the new draft position for a team given their current draft pick and potential assignment into one of $K$ groups.
 The function I wrote is:

 ```r